 HOW TO HIRE A PROFESSIONAL ORGANIZER

-If attempts to get organized on your own have not led to the desired results, it may be time to consider working with a professional organizer.
-Finding and hiring a professional organizer is no different than choosing a plumber, accountant, doctor, or other service professional.
+If attempts to get organized or become more productive on your own have not led to the desired results, it may be time to consider working with a professional organizer or productivity consultant.
+Finding and hiring a professional organizer or productivity consultant is no different than choosing a plumber, accountant, doctor, or other service professional.
 You'll want to work with someone who takes time to get to know you, understands your needs, and has the expertise to advise you and help achieve your goals.

 What follows are some questions aimed at helping you think about your project and what you're looking for in an organizer.

-What kind of professional organizing services are you looking for?
+What kind of services are you looking for?

-Some professional organizers offer a wide range of services, while others limit their practices to a specialized niche.
-For example, some organizers work with business rather than residential clients; some specialize in creating custom filing or closet systems; others may specialize in preparing for moves or organizing collections and memorabilia.
+Some professional organizers and productivity consultants offer a wide range of services, while others limit their practices to a specialized niche.
+For example, some organizers work with business rather than residential clients; some specialize in creating custom filing or closet systems; others may specialize in preparing for moves, organizing collections and memorabilia, or addressing challenges with time and task management.
 There are even professional organizers who specialize in working with clients who are chronically disorganized or have been diagnosed with attention deficit disorder (ADD).
-The clearer you can be about your specific requirements, the easier it will be to select a professional organizer whose expertise is a good match for your needs.
+The clearer you can be about your specific requirements, the easier it will be to select a professional whose expertise is a good match for your needs.

 Where should you begin your search?